☀ How to Build an Arduino Data Logger ☀

 This project is somewhat unique in that we are simultaneously developing the system for use in educational and research settings.
 The field units get deployed in flooded cave systems for years at a time, and that required the development of an underwater housing with waterproof connectors so that sensors can be placed at the end of long cables.
 This housing is assembled from PVC plumbing parts and has has survived multi-year deployments below 20m in salt water.
 The core of logger is built from the same modules as the student version, but these are re-arranged to fit inside the 2″ pipe housing, and all the connections are soldered to make them more resilient to rough treatment on deployment dives.
 We’ve also been developing methods to add 5110 LCD & OLED display screens using the lowest possible amount of power & system memory.

-The stacked screw terminal build gets mounted on an end-cap for deployment inside our 2″ underwater housing.
+A stacked screw terminal build (from 2017) gets zip tied to an end-cap for deployment inside our 2″ underwater housing.

-Student built 3-module loggers usually draw between 150-250 μA while sleeping between readings, but the lion’s share of that is for the SD card (70-140 μA) and the DS3231 RTC (90 μA) which is compounded by the poor efficiency of the default MIC5205 regulator.
-Using a mosfet to cut power to the SD card, and forcing the RTC module to run from the backup coin cell usually brings the 3-module core below 30 μA while it sleeps between readings.
-Removing the ProMini regulator and running from two Lithium AA batteries can bring that below 20 μA, but replacing the regulator with an MCP1702-3302E/TO is another reliable low-power option if your sensors require a stable supply voltage.
-Each optimization step adds a a bit more complexity to the logger, but these three modifications get you to multi-year deployments comparable to most commercial sensors – while still being something a you can build from off-the-shelf parts.
-Even with the plethora of cheap MCU options available these days, it’s still hard to beat a $2 Pro Mini clone for stand alone applications that need to handle hardware interrupts in real time.
-Chip based sensors from the hobbyist market rarely last more than 3-4 years outdoors, so sleep currents in the 20-30μA range (with sensors) mean that our field loggers can run their entire deployment lifetime on a single set of AA batteries.
-With the impact that used batteries have on our environment, that was an important goal for our project.
+Using a mosfet to cut power to the SD card, and forcing the RTC module to run from the backup coin cell usually brings the 3-module core below 20 μA while it sleeps between readings.
+We usually removing the ProMini regulator and run from two Lithium AA batteries but replacing the regulator with an MCP1702-3302E/TO is another reliable low-power option if your sensors require more stability in the supply voltage.
+Each optimization step adds a a bit more complexity to the logger, but these modifications get you to multi-year deployments comparable to most commercial sensors.
+Even with the plethora of cheap MCU options available these days, it’s still hard to beat a $2 Pro Mini clone for stand alone applications that need to handle hardware interrupts.
+Chip based sensors from the hobbyist market rarely last more than 2-3 years outdoors, so sleep currents below 20μA (with sensors) mean that our field loggers can run their entire deployment lifetime on a single set of batteries.
+With the impact that used batteries have on our environment, that was an important goal for the project.

 For surface and ‘shallow’ water sensors we use a shorter DIY housing with fewer parts & faster assembly.
 Sensor dongles are easily replaced if they fail via the threaded pass-through fittings.

-Perhaps the most important thing to understand about building your own dataloggers is that although the parts can be had for less than $30, cost alone is not enough to justify the time you will spend on testing & sensor calibration.
+Perhaps the most important thing to understand about building your own dataloggers is that although the parts can be had for less than $30, cost alone is not enough to justify the time you will spend on testing & calibration.
 If you can buy a pre-made logger that does the job you need for less than $100, then that’s probably the way to go.
-A better reason to build your own loggers is to improve the quality of your data because you have complete control over the sampling/averaging methodology at the code level.
-Dynamically increasing the sampling rate in response to environmental conditions is easy to accomplish when you do the programming, but it’s a very expensive option – if it’s even available – in commercial sensors.
-It’s often necessary to create unique sensor(s) for the specific questions you are working on: we developed our tilt-flow sensors after discovering that none of the commercial sensors worked very well in coastal cave environments with shifting haloclines.
+A better reason to build your own loggers is to improve the quality of your data because you have complete control over the sampling/averaging methodology.
+Dynamically increasing the sampling rate in response to environmental conditions is easy to accomplish when you control the code, but it’s a very expensive option – if it’s even available – in commercial sensors.
+It’s often necessary to create unique devices for the specific questions you are working on: we developed our tilt-flow sensors after discovering that none of the commercial sensors worked very well in coastal cave environments with shifting haloclines.
 This is a common problem in scientific research, and it continues to motivate our ongoing efforts to refine this system.
+One thing we have not developed is wireless connectivity because it does not work in flooded caves.
+Even above ground, lost network connectivity is the most common technical problem in all but the most controlled environments.

 It’s also a lot of fun to build ‘things that do things’ because it requires the use of both your mind and your hands with reasonable skill.
 Environmental monitoring then lets you connect that effort to the real world in a way that is both useful and rewarding.